-Reasons why you should get involved in the Online Youth Forum
+- 7 reasons why you should get involved

 - Your perspectives will be shared with the education agencies – so your ideas could make a difference.

 - It won’t cost you anything.

 - We will cover the cost of flights and accommodation expenses during your stay.

 - There will be plenty of yummy food.

 - It will look good on your CV

 - To attend four meetings a year with the first one in February.
 Each meeting will be held over two days.

 - To share your ideas and lived experiences.